kilogold/anchor-book/src/anchor_in_depth/milestone_project_tic-tac-toe.md

 > This is likely because the test file is looking for types from your program that haven't been generated yet.
 > To generate them, run `anchor build`.
 This builds the program and creates the idl and typescript types.

+What's happening here is:
-The test begins by creating some keypairs.
+1. The test begins by creating some keypairs.
 Importantly, `playerOne` is not a keypair but the wallet of the program's provider.
 The provider details are defined in the `Anchor.toml` file in the root of the project.
 The provider serves as the keypair that pays for (and therefore signs) all transactions.
-Then, we send the transaction.
+1. Then, we send the transaction.
+The structure of the transaction function is as follows:
-The structure of the transaction function is as follows: First come the instruction arguments.
+   1. First come the instruction arguments.
 For this function, the public key of the second player.
-Then come the accounts.
-Lastly, we add a signers array.
+   1. Then come the accounts.
+   1. Lastly, we add a signers array.
 We have to add the `gameKeypair` here because whenever an account gets created, it has to sign its creation transaction.
 We don't have to add `playerOne` even though we gave it the `Signer` type in the program because it is the program provider and therefore signs the transaction by default.
 We did not have to specify the `system_program` account.
 This is because anchor recognizes this account and is able to infer it.
 This is also true for other known accounts such as the `token_program` or the `rent` sysvar account.

-After the transaction returns, we can fetch the state of the game account.
+1. After the transaction returns, we can fetch the state of the game account.
 You can fetch account state using the `program.account` namespace.
-Finally, we verify the game has been set up properly by comparing the actual state and the expected state.
+1. Finally, we verify the game has been set up properly by comparing the actual state and the expected state.
 To learn how Anchor maps the Rust types to the js/ts types, check out the [Javascript Anchor Types Reference](./../anchor_references/javascript_anchor_types_reference.md).

 Now, run `anchor test`.
 This starts up (and subsequently shuts down) a local validator (make sure you don't have one running before) and runs your tests using the test script defined in `Anchor.toml`.